JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

     julia> sqrt(-1)
     ERROR: DomainError:
-    sqrt will only return a complex result if called with a complex argument. try sqrt (complex(x))
-     in sqrt at math.jl:146
+    sqrt will only return a complex result if called with a complex argument.
+Try sqrt(complex(x)). in sqrt at math.jl:146

     julia> sqrt(-1 + 0im)